 Ontarian taxpayers have a right to a high standard of care, and by holding physicians accountable for their actions, medical malpractice lawyers play a significant role in ensuring that standard is met.
 Neinstein can help you with cases of obstetrical malpractice; surgical malpractice; brain injury and stroke; hospital and nursing errors; and misdiagnoses and delayed diagnoses.

-If you or a member of your family has suffered an injury due to medical malpractice, you should contact Neinstein's medical malpractice lawyers as soon as possible.
+If you or a member of your family has suffered an injury due to medical malpractice, you should contact Neinstein Medical Malpractice Lawyers as soon as possible.
 Time is of the essence when preparing a medical malpractice claim; set up a free, no-obligation consultation with a Neinstein medical malpractice lawyer today.

 The lawyers in our medical malpractice group at Neinstein are part of a winning team that is dedicated to patient safety.
 Our lawyers are frequently recommended by former clients and by the Lexpert directory.